miztiik/serverless-ami-replicator/README.md

 _The image above shows the execution order, that should not be confused with the numbering of steps given here_

-## Step 1 - Lambda Penny Pincher Code
+## Step 1 - AWS Lambda AMI Replicator Bot Code
-This is what our `AWS Lambda` function is going to do in one region,
+The below script is written in `Python 2.7`.
+Remember to choose the same in AWS Lambda Functions.

 _Change the global variables at the top of the script to suit your needs._
 ```py